swiftlang/swiftly/DESIGN.md

 If neither of these steps find the package, then we'll consider the dependency as not installed, and print a message that shows users how to install it using the system package manager (e.g. `apt` on Ubuntu).

-SPM has some code for detecting system libraries too, so it's possible we could integrate that here instead of using this approach.
+SwiftPM has some code for detecting system libraries too, so it's possible we could integrate that here instead of using this approach.

 #### Downloading a toolchain